Tasmania and South-eastern Australia

 Day 14: 14 December Cradle Mountain area

-Today we have a full day to explore Cradle Mountain.
-This is a good area to search for Tasmania’s endemic bird species like the retiring Scrubtit, Black Currawong and Tasmanian Thornbill.
-In addition to the great birding, we will enjoy some of the interesting plants found here, including ancient rainforest species and Gondwana relics such as Pencil and King Billy Pines, Myrtle and the famous Fagus (Nothofagus gunnii) which is Tasmania’s only deciduous tree.
+Today we have a full day to explore Cradle Mountain and parts of northern Tasmania.
+This should provide a good chance to see more of Tasmania’s endemic bird species which we may have missed previously, such as Black Currawong and Yellow Wattlebird. n addition to the great birding, we can view endemic Tasmanian rainforest flora with ancient Gondwanan connections such as Pencil and King Billy Pines, Myrtle and the famous Fagus (Nothofagus gunnii) which is Tasmania’s only deciduous tree.
 This is also a good area to view Common Wombat and if we are fortunate, we may see Platypus.
-If time permits, we will visit the replica of “Waldheim”, the home of the Austrian Gustav Weindorfer, whose love of the area inspired the establishment of the national park.
-Tonight, we have another chance to see Tasmanian Devil.
-Accommodation: Mountain Valley Wilderness Lodge, Cradle Mountain
+Tonight, after dinner, there will be the option for a spotlighting tour to try to find some of Tasmania’s nocturnal animals in their natural habitat.
+Accommodation: Cradle Mountain Hotel.

 Day 15: 15 December Cradle Mountain area to North Coast